reckbo/reckbo.github.io/_posts/2015-09-20-An-Intuition-for-Exponentials.md

 \end{align}
 $$

-The last step follows from the proper formulation of $e$ above.
+The last step follows from the real formulation of $e$ above.
 Thus, a base
 $a$ number grows at a rate $c$ ($= \ln a$) times $e$'s unit growth rate.